All Article

 • Color-coded boards, timelines, and calendars

-• Automation for repetitive actions
+• Automation templates for recurring workflows

-• Integrations with tools like Teams, Outlook, and Zoom
+• Integrations with Outlook, Zoom, and Teams

 Pros: